Zuzzuc/Basi/README.md

 # Basi
 This readme will be updated soon, but in short this is a script that makes writing installers easier.

+Basi is a script used to make installers easier.
+It can either be used as a standalone script or a an inline function.

 ## Usage

 ## Arguments